psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 She put me under strict injunctions
 To go and come without touching the lea,
 And said to me by virtue of their power,
-If I broke them that I'd never returu safe ;
+If I broke them that I'd never return safe;

 I promised her each thing, without a lie,
-That I would fulfil what she said to me ;
+That I would fulfil what she said to me;
 I went on the back of the white steed
 And bade farewell to the people of the fortress.